The application process will open in December 2014.

 time will be devoted to exploring Cambridge, MA and the surrounding area.

-- Provide a high-quality research experience.
+- Provide a high-quality research experience for students.

-- Accomplish state of the art solar research.
+- Accomplish state-of-the-art solar research.

 - Develop independence, creativity, and interest for possible physics and astronomy graduate study.

 - Demonstrate how academic knowledge acquired in classes applies to real-world research problems.